xaitax/SploitScan/README.md

 This system assists users in making informed decisions on which vulnerabilities to patch first, considering both their potential impact and the likelihood of exploitation.
 Thresholds can be changed to your business needs.

 ## 📆 Changelog

+### [05.
+May 2024] - Version 0.6
+- **Import File Capabilities**: Added support for importing vulnerability data directly from Nessus, Nexpose, and OpenVAS scan files.
+- **Expanded Command-Line Options**: Introduced new command-line options to specify the import file and its type.
+- **Robust Configuration Management**: Improved error handling for missing or malformed configuration files.
+- **General Improvements**: Various bug fixes and performance improvements.

 ### [02.
 March 2024] - Version 0.5
 - **ExploitDB Integration**: Added support for fetching exploit data from ExploitDB.